Student Profile: Sarah SpelsbergRebecca Morris2020-07-01T18:01:09-04:00

 She notes that it was the second or third 100 level course before she got into her study groove and has found her classes and instructors amazing.

 “Dr. Herrmann stands out to me.
 She is very skilled at simplifying complicated information.
 Teaching is a gift,” says Sarah.
-She is also very complementary of her advisers and her mentor who helped her map out study plans.
+She is also very complementary of her advisors and her mentor who helped her map out study plans.
 “Good mentors will help you rise to greatness,” she adds.

 Having finished her system-based modules, Sarah is studying for her boards and expects to take USMLE Step 1 in the near future.
 Good, because it is fishing season, so she’s needed in Alaska.